 This treatment is the same as a microneedling treatment except that platelet-rich plasma is applied topically to the skin.
 The platelet-rich plasma is applied topically throughout the treatment.
 During this process, the skin is being infused with the client’s own natural growth factors which promote stimulation of new collagen production and promote a quicker healing time, quicker results, and healthier cells to the area.
 For these reasons, this treatment is great for acne scarring.
 Three treatments are needed for best results and can be spaced out every four to six weeks apart.

 Are you looking to get involved in the medical aesthetics industry?
 Do you want to be someone who knows how to treat acne as a medical aesthetician?
 Then one of our programs may be the answer to the career move you have been dreaming of taking.
-We offer a comprehensive two-week program that covers all of the following:
+We offer a Online Comprehensive Laser Course that covers all of the following:

 - Laser hair removal